Active Solicitation · DEPARTMENT OF ENERGY

 AI Summary

-The Department of Energy is offering a technology licensing opportunity for Extremely Light Foam (ELF), a new structural foam that is lightweight yet strong.
-This innovative material is suitable for various applications, including aerospace, marine, and transportation.
-Interested parties can explore licensing options through Los Alamos National Laboratory to leverage this advanced technology.
+The Department of Energy is offering a licensing opportunity for Extremely Light Foam (ELF), a revolutionary structural foam that is lightweight yet strong.
+This technology is suitable for various applications, including aerospace, marine systems, and insulation.
+Interested parties can explore licensing options to leverage this innovative material for commercial use.

 Contract details